SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 The fifth note is slightly different, its pink and says:

-> I know she's funny, but am I?
+> She makes me smile, but do I make her?

 I write, 'YES!' and move onto the last note.